 Beyond the Yoast SEO plugin is the SEMrush Writing Assistant plugin.
-The capabilities of this plugin include real-time content analytics, scoring system, recommended keywords based on competitor research, readability scores, and many other time-saving, automatic checks.
+The capabilities of this plugin include real-time content analytics, a scoring system, recommended keywords based on competitor research, readability scores, and many other time-saving, automatic checks.

 The only drawback is that the free edition of this plugin isn’t as robust as the pro edition.
 The pro edition includes content analysis for every post on your WordPress site.
-We suggest looking at prices of pro accounts to see if the cost is worth it.
+Therefore, we suggest looking at the prices of pro accounts to see if the cost is worth it.
 If so, you’ll gain access to all kinds of SEO tools for your website.
 It’s truly the best value for overall SEO analytics, keyword research, real-time tracking, and content scoring.

 Many businesses turn to PPC first because they don’t know “what is SEO”.
 SEO is more time-consuming than throwing your budget at a Google AdWords campaign.

 Pay-per-click (PPC) advertising is another way to show up in the top positions for search engine result pages (SERPs).
 However, both SEO and PPC are integral to your success.
 While SEO increases your domain authority and helps with organic traffic, PPC can help you target prospects via keywords.
 If you have a marketing budget.

 You may see a faster lift in traffic and conversions with PPC because you’ll bid on keywords to receive a placement at the top of search.
 But if you are bidding on highly competitive keywords, you may have to spend a lot of money to get first dibs on the best placements and win conversions.